simonpacis/obsidian-angry-reviewer/README.md

 Run Angry Reviewer on the current document in one of two ways:

-1. Run the command "Run Angry Reviewer on current document" 2.Click on the Angry Reviewer button in the ribbon
+1. Run the command "Run Angry Reviewer on current document"
+2. Click on the Angry Reviewer button in the ribbon